Inzerd/passGeneretor/README.md

 Mandatory:
         -u [url]: file info user mandatory
-        -o [url]: output file
         -l [lenght]: password's lenght
-        -c/-p: at least one of these options

 Options:
         -rule [cns]: rule from generate password, this options generate a regexp used for validate genereted password: c = use Major and Minor Case n = use number
                 s = use special char

-        -t [url]: file with transformation from char/ string to number/ special char/ string or another transformation string
+        -o [url]: output file, else tool save output in "passGeneraThor_output.txt" -t [url]: file with transformation from char/ string to number/ special char/ string or another transformation string

-Summary:
         -c combination: combined any trasfomartion will creating more pass complex -p permutation: substitute char in term with Trasformation List rule in configuration json file -h manual: show manual in console

+Example:
+ - passComposer -p -c -u ./listOfTerm.txt" -o /output.txt -l 8 : return a lst of password with lenght almost of 8 char, the any password are genereted from a combinatione and permutation from listOfTerm

+ - passComposer -p -u ./listOfTerm.txt" -l 8: return a list of passord with lenght of 8 char almost, the list are generated from listOfTerm after permutation.

+ - passComposer -c -u ./listOfTerm.txt" -l 8: returna list of password with lenght of 8 char almost, the list are genereted from combination of listOTerm.

+ - passComposer -u ./listOfTerm.txt" -l 8 -rule cn: return a listOfTerm filtered by lenght and password "rule"

 FUTURE RELEASED: